Fiedler Deutsch LLP headshot

 Understanding Wrongful Death in New York

-In New York, wrongful death by law (New York Estates, Powers, and Trusts Law EPT § 5-4.1) occurs when the the following five elements are present in the situation:
+In New York, wrongful death by law (New York Estates, Powers, and Trusts Law EPT § 5-4.1) occurs when the following five elements are present in the situation:

 • An individual died;